MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Furthermore, don't overlook the long-term operational costs that increase in parallel with infrastructure costs.
 Examples include employing technicians to operate the solution, vendors to manage non-public clouds, and customer support teams.

 Your costs will depend greatly on the *chattiness* of your devices and the size of the messages your devices send.
 Chatty devices send many messages to the cloud every minute, while others are relatively quiet, only sending data every hour or more.
 Clarity about device chattiness and message size helps reduce the likelihood of over-provisioning, which leads to unused cloud capacity, or under-provisioning, which leads to elastic scale challenges.
-As you plan your IoT solution, consider carefully the size and frequency of the message payloads to ensure your infrastructure is the correct size for where you're today and ready to scale with you.
+As you plan your IoT solution, consider carefully the size and frequency of the message payloads to ensure your infrastructure is the correct size for where you are today and ready to scale with you.
 Be sure to consider the cost of developing new features as compared to using a *Platform as a Service* (PaaS) or *Application Platform as a Service* (aPaaS) based solution.

 ### Establish strategies for IoT technology ecosystems